Patrol officer recruitment process (PCDA route)

 The assessment will involve completing a variety of exercises including a written exam, role play and interview.

-Once all of the pre-employment checks have been successfully completed, you will receive a final offer of employment and be allocated a space on the next available training course.
+Once all of the pre-appointment checks have been successfully completed, you will receive a final offer of appointment and we will allocated you a place on the next available training course.

 Ready to join us?